 - Soil Type: Average garden soil amended with organic matter

-- When it's in Trouble: During warm weather when it prematurely produces flowering stalks, which increase the bitter taste of the leaves; during wet weather, when heads may be riddled with holes from slugs
+- Signs of a Problem: During warm weather when it prematurely produces flowering stalks, which increase the bitter taste of the leaves; during wet weather, when heads may be riddled with holes from slugs

-- When it's Thriving: During cool weather when young heads are firm with no blemishes on the leaves from pests and plants have not yet produced flowering stalks
+- Signs of a Healthy Plant: During cool weather when young heads are firm with no blemishes on the leaves from pests and plants have not yet produced flowering stalks

 Starting Radicchio From Seed